 A mixed rice dish with origins from Pakistan, Biryani is also widely found across India and enjoys immense popularity in certain regions.
 Biryani is often served on a large plate and is filled with spices and usually some kind of meat, which can range from fish to goat and everything in between!
 While the Indian city of Hyderabad claims to have the best and most popular variety in the whole country, this filling meal can be found in many Indian cities including New Delhi and Kolkata.

-A favourite Indian food from India’s Kashmir, Rogan Josh is a savoury red curry spice-filled that has become notable across many states of the country’s states.
-The dish consists of pieces of lamb or mutton braised with an aromatic gravy, though it can (rarely) be found made with beef as well.
-The dish is slow cooked to perfection and has been a longtime favourite in the Kashmiri diet- and for good reason.
+A top Indian food from India’s Kashmir, Rogan Josh is a savoury spice-filled red curry that has become notable across many of the country’s states.
+The popular Indian dish consists of pieces of lamb or mutton braised with an aromatic gravy, though it can (rarely) be found made with beef as well.
+The dish is slow cooked to perfection and has been a longtime favourite in the Kashmiri diet – and for good reason.
 Expect to see this meal on many a menu!

-While this might seem like a lot, this is but a small fraction of the thousands upon thousands of Indian foods you’ll find throughout this massive country.
+While this might seem like a lot, this is but a small fraction of the thousands upon thousands of traditional and street foods you’ll find throughout India.
 Whether you love spices, sweets, meats or one of everything, you can rest assured that you’ll be able to find something to meet even your wildest culinary desires during your Subcontinental adventure.